-- You receive £3,000 in gross profit
+- You receive £6,000 in gross profit

-Contracting also offsets peaks and troughs in perm recruitment as well as during seasonal lows.
+Contract also offsets peaks and troughs in perm recruitment as well as during seasonal lows.

 Whilst perm still definitely has its place in recruitment, it falls short if you want to sell your business.

 This podcast gives a lot of advice on how to calculate the value of your business.

-Having the ability to turn around to potential clients, as well as your existing ones, and offer contracting as a solution to this will result in the following:
+Having the ability to turn around to potential clients, as well as your existing ones, and offer placing contractors as a solution to this will result in the following:

 - They will appreciate the effort you are putting in to coming up with a solution to their problem and filling the role